charles19132/copper/README.md

 - autoconf
 - automake
-- awk
 - bash
 - binutils
+- gawk
 - gcc
 - git
 - make
-- musl-gcc (only needed if building on a glibc system)
+- musl (for musl-gcc, only needed if building on a glibc system)

 2. Run the `build.sh` script: